Malatya: Arslantepe

 Arslantepe has been inhabited since the development of agriculture in the Fertile Crescent, nearly 6,000 years ago.
 From the Bronze Age, the site became an administrative center of a larger region in the kingdom of Isuwa.
 The city was heavily fortified.
-The Hittites conquered the city in the fourteenth century B.C.
+The Hittites conquered the city in the fourteenth century BC.
 In the Hittite language, melid or milit means "honey."
 The name was mentioned in the contemporary sources under several variations (e.g., Hittite: Malidiya and possibly also Midduwa; Akkadian: Meliddu; Urartian: Meliṭeia).

 After the end of the Hittite Empire, the city became the center of the Neo-Hittite state of Kammanu.
 The city continued old Hittite traditions and styles.
 Researchers have discovered a palace inside the city walls with statues and reliefs.
 A palace was erected with monumental stone sculptures of lions and the ruler.
 Kammanu was a vassal state of Urartu between 804 and 743.

 According to Igor Diakonoff and John Greppin, there was likely an Armenian presence in Melid by 1200 BC.

 The Neo-Assyrian king Tiglath-Pileser I (1115–1077 B.C.) forced the kingdom of Malidiya to pay tribute to Assyria.
 The Neo-Assyrian king Sargon II (722–705) sacked the city in 712 BC.
 At the same time, the Cimmerians and Scythians invaded Anatolia and the city declined.
 Some occupation continued on the site into the Hellenistic and Roman periods—a smithy with four ovens has been excavated from the Roman period.
 There was a long gap in occupation between the mid-7th century and renewed use of the site in the late 12th or early 13th century.

+Statue Malatya A/12 from Arslantepe, probably of King Mutallu of Kummuh, Museum of Anatolian Civilizations, Ankara.

 Archeologists first began to excavate the site of Arslantepe in the 1930s, led by French archaeologist Louis Delaporte.
 Since 1961 an Italian team of archaeologists, led by Marcella Frangipane in the early 21st century, has been working at the site.

 From the 6th century BC, Melid was ruled by the Armenian Orontid Dynasty, who were subjects of the Achaemenid Empire.
 After periods of Achaemenid and Macedonian rule, Melid (Malatya) was part of the Kingdom of Lesser Armenia.